-- Mince the ginger and garlic and finely slice the green onions.
-Combine with 1 tsp oil.
+- Mince the fresh ginger and garlic and finely slice the green onions.
+Combine with 1 teaspoon oil.

-- Slice the peppers and remove any stems from the snow peas.
+- Slice the peppers and remove any stems or strings from the pea pods.

 - Heat oil in the pan, and begin by cooking the shrimp.
 Remove to a bowl and cover to keep warm.

 - Add the snow peas to the pan, sauté quickly and add to the bowl with the shrimp.
 It's better to undercook them and remove them while they still have an appetizing bright green colour